 Easy to maintain and vibrating with warmth, timber flooring is the surest way to improve the look and feel of your home.
 Given indoor flooring isn’t exposed to the same harsh elements as outdoor decking, it’s not unusual for the importance of flooring durability to be overlooked.
-From sound ratings to choosing the right timber species, this is your ultimate guide to timber flooring.
+From sound ratings to choosing the right timber species, this is your ultimate guide to flooring timber in Brisbane.

 - Flooring ratings

 The hardness of indoor flooring tends not to come up as much as timber decking ratings.
 While outdoor timber needs to consider hazard and durability from being exposed to pests and harsh weather, internal flooring strength depends on personal use and aesthetic preferences.